Iron-Times/Gaming-Discovery/README.md

  [http://localhost:3000](http://localhost:3000)

  There you will find information instructing you to add the game's name twice to receive both reviews and streams of that game.
   * The streams are filtered to only return the 10 streams with the highest viewer count at this given moment.
+Viewer count is displayed with URL following it.

   * The reviews are filtered to display title, rating, publisher, and platform.

 * To search about the game Destiny one would enter:

  [http://localhost:3000/gamediscovery/v1/list/worldofwarcraft/worldofwarcraft.json](http://localhost:3000/gamediscovery/v1/list/destiny/destiny.json)

+ * To view the streams you can click on the url in the results.